Get Your Stress Leave Certificate Online

 Equality Act 2010: If your stress has led to a diagnosable condition such as an anxiety disorder or depression with a substantial and long-term effect on daily activities, it may meet the legal definition of a disability, giving you additional protection and entitlement to reasonable adjustments from your employer.
 GOV.UK Equality Act 2010 guidance

-Management of Health and Safety at Work Regulations 1999: These regulations require all employers to conduct a "suitable and sufficient assessment" of the risks to employee health, including risks from work-related stress.
+Management of Health and Safety at Work Regulations 1999: These regulations require employers to conduct a "suitable and sufficient assessment" of the risks to employee health, including risks from work-related stress.
 This is the legal basis for the HSE's stress risk assessment framework.
-Employers who fail to assess and act on stress risks are in breach of these regulations.

 Confidentiality: Your employer cannot contact your doctor without your explicit written consent.
 Beyond what appears on the certificate itself, you are not obliged to disclose the details of your condition.
 ACAS guidance confirms that employees are not required to explain the precise nature of their illness to their employer.